Teaching

 • QR code research Bulletin Board

-I have participated in professional development art workshops that are provided by schools, school boards, and education associations, such as:
+I participate in professional development art workshops that are provided by schools, school boards, and education associations.
+Some of these are:

 • Making Ink from Plants (Budapest, Hungary, CEESA)